tecoevo/tecoevo.github.io/pages/philosophy.md

 ### The PI’s obligations to everyone in the group
 ---

-- My job is to help you achieve yourcareer and life goals, to the best of my ability.
+- My job is to help you achieve your career and life goals, to the best of my ability.
 - Rapid feedback on ideas, manuscripts, etc.
 - Financial support for salary and research and travel to the extent I am able
 - Regular meeting to discuss science, and careers.